Holiday rentals in Sedbergh

 Sweetcorn small but sweet

-All About Sedbergh
+All about Sedbergh

 Situated in the Lake District in Cumbria within the boundaries of the Yorkshire Dales National Park, the small town of Sedbergh is fittingly called one of England’s Booktowns thanks to its extensive collection of independent and secondhand bookshops.
 You’ll be struck by the beauty of its rolling green landscape, punctuated by the famous Howgill Fells, and the sound of the tranquil River Rawthey — a captivating setting for any adventure story.